-The Lomati and Komati Rivers in the eastern lowveld of the southern African region fall under the Komati Basin Water Authority, a bi-national agency created by South Africa and Swaziland to regulate the supply of water to the adjacent communities and extensive agricultural lands of both countries.
+The Lomati and Komati Rivers in the eastern lowveld of the southern African region fall under the Komati Basin Water Authority, a bi-national agency created by South Africa and Swaziland.
+This agency regulates the supply of water to the adjacent communities and extensive agricultural lands of both countries.
 Maguga Dam is the largest component in the system, located in a mountainous area 12 km south of Piggs Peak on the Komati River.

 The structure is a 115 m high clay-core rockfill embankment dam, constructed between 1998 to 2002 with a hydropower development following shortly thereafter.

 Three separate tender designs were prepared by the consultant JV, in which Aurecon assumed a leading role in both design and project management.

 Furthermore, a detailed geotechnical site investigation was undertaken by Aurecon to supplement data from feasibility studies.
 After consideration of technical and cost factors, a rockfill embankment was selected as the most suitable construction method.

 An innovative design feature included a curved ungated labyrinth spillway (one of the largest of its type in the world) that enabled the full width of the spillway to be reduced from 460 m to 181 m.
 From there, a 310 m long concrete-lined chute ends in a 100 m wide deflector bucket discharging into a 40 m deep plunge pool.
 A physical model study proved that the PMF of 15 000 m3/s can be accommodated within its 8.3 m freeboard.

 Materials for the 3 million m3 embankment were obtained from quarry and borrow areas within the reservoir basin and from essential spillway excavations.